LiLin-biosoft/epiConv/README.md

 ```
 The script above created an object `res_epiConv` containing the raw data and results.
 Next, we normalize the matrix by TF-IDF transformation:
 ```
-mat<-tfidf.norm(res_epiConv@mat[["peak"]],lib_size=res_epiConv$lib_size)
+mat<-tfidf.norm(mat=res_epiConv@mat[["peak"]],lib_size=res_epiConv$lib_size)
 infv<-inf.estimate(mat[,sample(1:ncol(mat),size=500)],
                    sample_size=0.125,nsim=30)
 ```
-inf.estimate is used to learn a small value to replace infinite value in the analysis below.
-Parameter `mat` specifies the matrix.
+`tfidf.norm` is used to perform the TF-IDF transformation. `mat` specifies the matrix and `lib_size` specifies the library size used in normalization.
+In the scripts above, we used the total number of accessible regions in each cell as library size. `inf.estimate` is used to learn a small value to replace infinite value in the analysis below. `mat` specifies the matrix.
 We randomly sample a small fraction of cells from the full matrix to save the running time. `sample_size` specifies the fraction of peaks used in each bootstrap and `nsim` specifies the number of bootstraps.
 Generally the settings above is suitable for most data.
 The similarities between single cells is based on a bootstrap approach.
 In each bootstrap we randomly sample some peaks and calculate the similarites between single cells, the final similarities are calculated by averging the results from bootstraps:
 ```
 sample_size<-floor(nrow(mat)/8)